 - Patient’s medical history

 Addiction to alcohol or another substance is a chronic brain disease characterized by the inability to stop or cut down on one’s own despite the desire to do so.
-Stopping drinking is the first step in recovery and often the most challenging.
+Stopping alcohol intake is the first step in recovery and often the most challenging.
 Alcohol withdrawal syndrome can be not only deadly but also so uncomfortable that the individual who wants to try to stop drinking often picks up again in order to ease the uncomfortable symptoms of withdrawal.

 - Loss of consciousness